johnsmith0951/issue-management/.github/ISSUE_TEMPLATE/00-question.md

 ---
 name: 💬 Question
-about: Ask a question about the project
+about: !!Ask a question about the project
 title: "[QUESTION] "
 labels: question
 assignees: ''